NHSDigital/pseudonymisation_service/README.md

 ## Usage

 The easiest way to use the pseudonymisation service is through a `NdrPseudonymise::Client` object, provided by the `ndr_pseudonymise` gem.
-This provides Ruby access to the two endpoints (described below, in "Endpoints").
+This provides Ruby access to the three endpoints (described below, in "Endpoints").

 ## Basic Table Structure